domcorvasce/Aki/README.md

 memory: 1024                         # amount of RAM assigned to the VM (in megabytes)
 cores: 2                             # amount of CPU cores assigned to the VM
 nat: true                            # enables NAT
-redirectIO: true                     # redirects current terminal IO to the VM
+pty: true                            # enables pseudoterminal to interact with the VM

 # Kernel configuration
 kernel: